 - A good knowledge of foraging will help you stay fed when food is scarce and will provide you with natural medicines that can treat various diseases.

-- Keeping small livestock is a good step towards self-sufficiency and learning how to manage and butcher them will make your life much easier.
+- Keeping small livestock is a good step towards self-sufficiency and learning how to manage and butcher them will make your life much more comfortable.

 - A food production system, something that provides you with fresh meat and vegetables is always a good addition and some of the solutions out there aren’t hard to manage.